darekx4/symfony-api-securities/README.md

-Coding Challenge - Symfony API.
-JSON based DSL securities analytics
+Coding Challenge - Symfony API
 =====

+Symfony API JSON based DSL securities analytics

 The goal of the project is to build a small interpreter for a JSON based DSL that performs some simple analytics on a data set.